dwang54/dwang54/README.md

 I'm Daniel Wang!

 <h2> About me </h2>
-I'm a sophomore computer engineering student at Purdue University.
-Interests in Computer Architecture, SoC and FPGA's, and hardware design/verification.
-Always curious and excited to learn!
+😄 I'm a sophomore computer engineering student at Purdue University.
+In my free time I enjoy playing sports, cooking/baking, and learning new things.

+Interests in...
+* Computer Architecture
+*  SoC and FPGA's
+*  Hardware design/verification.

 <h2> Learning </h2>
-Currently playing around with HTML, CSS, and JS
+🔭 Currently playing around with HTML, CSS, and JS
 <!--
 **dwang54/dwang54** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.